-There is a big risk in lending to people who cannot support a loan especially if you are borrowing over 80% of the purchase price.
+There is a big risk in lending to people who can’t support a loan especially if you are borrowing over 80% of the purchase price.

 We know which banks will approve you based on your current employment situation.

-Please enquire online or call us on 1300 889 743 and we can help you get approval!
+Please complete our free assessment form or call us on 1300 889 743 and we can help you get approval!

 How do banks calculate your income?